MrMohammedMath/react-template/README.md

-# Getting Started with Create React App
+# React App Template with Typescript & SASS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm setup`

+Open code editor then install dependencies then open the development server.

 ### `npm start`